How to Make Clay Beads?

 Q1.
 What is the best clay to use for bead making?

 Ans: The best type is polymer clay.
 It's soft, colorful, and easy to bake.
 You can find it in craft stores or online.
-It’s great for bead making clay projects.
+It's a favorite among beginners for exactly this reason.

 Q2.
 How long does it take to make a batch of beads?